Crazy-Rohit/leetcode-dsa-python/README.md

-# leetcode-dsa-python
+# 📘 LeetCode DSA Problems – Python Solutions

- Python solutions to Data Structures and Algorithms problems from LeetCode.
-Solutions are categorized by topic and problem number.
-Great for interview preparation.
+This repository contains my personal solutions to **Data Structures and Algorithms (DSA)** problems from [LeetCode](https://leetcode.com/), written in **Python 3**.

+These solutions are intended for:
+- Practicing and revising DSA concepts
+- Interview preparation
+- Personal learning and progress tracking

+## 🧩 What's Included

+- ✅ Python 3 code for various DSA problems
+- ✅ Filename includes the problem title for easy identification
+- ❌ No contest problems or editorial explanations included